crotwell/TauP/src/doc/sphinx/source/models.rst

     4801.580     10.1415      0.0000     11.9414
     4851.910     10.1739      0.0000     11.9722

-  The source web page for ak135f lists attentuation parameters as Qkappa and Qmu, but the reference paper, :cite:t:`kennett:ak135f` says:
+  The source web page for ak135f lists attenuation parameters as Qkappa and Qmu, but the reference paper, :cite:t:`kennett:ak135f` says:

   :quote: We did not attempt to invert for Q K ,which is